|Tel||+44 (0)1865 271945|

 The work is characterised by a unifying focus to exploit chemical principles for intervention in Biology and Medicine.
 We aim to understand and exploit cell signalling processes in their broadest sense and to demonstrate the power of chemical synthesis for illuminating fundamental biology and for therapeutic intervention in medicine.
 Synthetic chemistry, particularly for bio-phosphates, nucleotides, second messengers and steroids is underpinned by biochemical assays, protein crystallography and by in silico computational design.
 We hope to uncover basic mechanisms, define new drug targets, design tailored synthetic drug candidates and make a therapeutic difference in areas of unmet medical need, particularly in cancer.

-In Chemical Biology the group has long been a leader internationally in exploring Cellular Signalling Pathways involving inositol polyphosphates (see figure on the lipid phosphatase - lower left) and adenine nucleotides using synthetic tools.
+In Chemical Biology the group is an international leader in exploring Cellular Signalling Pathways involving inositol polyphosphates (see figure on the lipid phosphatase - lower left) and adenine nucleotides using synthetic tools.
 For the latter we focus particularly upon the Ca2+ - releasing messengers cyclic adenosine 5'-diphosphate ribose (cADPR), adenosine 5'-diphosphate ribose (ADPR - see animation left) and nicotinic acid adenine-5'-diphosphate-2'-phosphate (NAADP).
 We have been continuously funded for over 20 years by the Wellcome Trust through Project and Programme grants and more recently via a Senior Investigator Award.

 In Medicinal Chemistry we have also achieved the rare goal of successful Academic Drug Discovery.
 We have defined novel therapeutic concepts and drug targets, pioneered a new structural motif for applications in oncology and women’s health and translated “first-in class” agents from the academic laboratory to 19 Phase I and II human clinical trials to date.
 This was facilitated through the founding of the spin-out company Sterix Ltd that was acquired by big pharma with whom we founded a multi-£M academic-industry partnership.
 Our drugs have been, or are currently in, clinical trials in metastatic breast cancer, endometrial cancer, prostate cancer and endometriosis and have demonstrated clinical benefit in cancer patients, including stable disease, responses and increased progression-free survival.
 Notable here are the steroid sulfatase inhibitors Irosustat (STX64) and PGL2001 and our new multi-targeting drug STX140 (see figures lower left).